awslabs/deequ/analyzerDoc.md

 ## Entropy
 ## Histogram
 ## Maximum
+    Returns the largest value in the given column.
+Works only for numerical columns.
+Only for numeric columns.
 ## Mean
+    This is the average over all values of the given column.
+Therefore it is the fraction of the Sum and the Size of the column.
+Only for numeric columns.
 ## Median
     Returns the value in the middle of the given column.
 This is more robust against outliers than the mean.
 It is equal to the 2-quantile.
 ## Minimum
     Returns the smallest value in the given column.
+Only for numeric columns.
 ## Mode
     This is the most common value in the given column.
 ## MutualInformation